matthew-godin/Licode/old-README.md

 sudo systemctl restart postgresql
 ```

+#### Development and Server
-Edit */etc/postgresql/12/main/pg_hba.conf* and replace the first line with the second one below.
+We then need to replace the first line below with the second one below in */etc/postgresql/12/main/pg_hba.conf*.

 ```bash
 local   all             postgres                                peer